g-b-f/pyhgvs2/BENCHMARKS.md

 - Manual workflow dispatch

 The benchmark job:
-- Runs on Python 3.11 (Ubuntu latest)
+- Runs on Python 3.12 (Ubuntu latest)
+- Has a 10-minute timeout to catch performance regressions
-- Executes all benchmark tests
+- Executes essential benchmark tests only
 - Uploads results as artifacts
 - Reports performance metrics in the workflow logs